recursive-record-registry/rrr-make/README.md

     ```

 ## TODO
+* [ ] Option to inherit parameters from predecessor
 * [ ] Better error reporting for incomplete record parameters
 * [ ] Output registry staging
     * [ ] Checking whether the stored record is identical to the to-be-written one